openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses/proctored_exams.rst

 .. etc. that is triggered to indicate that they can go ahead with requesting
 .. credit?
 Anything visible in the UI?

-Learners who have achieved passing grades in the course as well as a Verified result for the proctored exam are shown as eligible for credit on their Progress pages.
+Learners who have achieved the minimum credit-eligible grade in the course as well as a **Satisfactory** result for the proctored session review are shown as eligible for credit on their Progress pages.

 .. _CA_LearnerExperience_Proctored Exams: